dnpthanh/wgrmcal/README.md

 - Genotype file must not have NA(s).
 - Imputation should be performed for imputing missing genotype.
 - SNP IDs must be matched between genotype file and frequency file.
+- Output GRM is in .txt format for MTG2, first and second columns are ID order of fam files.

 # Installation
 ```r